htmldoug/kamon-on-play-27/README.md

 ```

 ### Kamon status view
-When the app is running you can easily check the kamon instrumentation status by opening on your browser `http://localhost:5266/`.
+While the app is running you can easily check the kamon instrumentation status by opening on your browser `http://localhost:5266/`.

 ### Feature of Kamon introduced
 * Propagate HTTP headers.